Psalm 112

-Psalm 112 is the 112th psalm of the biblical Book of Psalms, a psalm "in praise of the virtuous".
+Psalm 112 is the 112th psalm of the Book of Psalms, beginning in English in the King James Version: "Praise ye the LORD.
+Blessed is the man that feareth the LORD".
+In the slightly different numbering system used in the Greek Septuagint and Latin Vulgate translations of the Bible, this psalm is Psalm 111.
+In Latin, it is known as Beatus vir qui timet Dominum.
+It is a psalm "in praise of the virtuous".
 This psalm, along with Psalm 111, is acrostic by phrase, that is, each 7-9 syllable phrase begins with a letter of the Hebrew alphabet in order.
-Psalm 119 is also acrostic, with each eight-verse strophe commencing with a letter of the Hebrew alphabet.